 When you’ve completely recovered it’s time to calculate the value of your injury claim.
 Total your medical bills, lost wages, and other expenses, then add one or two times that amount for your pain and suffering.

-Negotiations get underway when you send a demand packet to the insurance company.
+Negotiations get underway when you send a bike accident demand letter to the insurance company.